 - The same extends to dialects: There is no sense in saying that one dialect is better than another, either.
 All dialects are linguistically valid systems of knowledge. - And so-called standard dialects have no linguistic merit over nonstandard dialects.
-The difference is actually sociopolitical than anything else. - We will revisit this issue in detail in the second half, but it is important to bear this in mind.
+The difference is actually sociopolitical than anything else. - We will revisit this issue in detail in the second half of the term, but it is important to bear this in mind.

-Different kind of linguistic knowledge
+A different kind of linguistic knowledge

-- Notice, crucially, that if our linguistic knowledge is the result of interaction between nature and nurture, then we are actually talking about a different kind of linguistic knowledge than the "prescriptive" rules you learned from your school teacher (like "Don't end a sentence with a preposition", or "Don't split the infinitive," rules that we disregard on a daily basis, much to the chagrin of school teachers, but for the delectation of linguists). - As a matter of fact, you acquire this knowledge pretty early in your life (around the age of 5), i.e., even before you go to school.
+- Notice, crucially, that if our linguistic knowledge is the result of interaction between nature and nurture, then we are actually talking about a different kind of linguistic knowledge than the "prescriptive" rules you learned from your school teachers, like - "Don't end a sentence with a preposition!" or - "Don't split the infinitive!"

+rules that English speakers disregard on a daily basis, much to the chagrin of school teachers, but for the delectation of linguists).